 Prototyping with Additive Manufacturing

-The ability to quickly produce new parts and prototypes in unique designs and materials was what got them to incorporate Additive Manufacturing into their company.
+3D printing allowed Aguilar Industrias Metalicas to quickly produce new parts and prototypes in unique designs and materials enabling the introduction of additive manufacturing into their company.
 “With the Raise3D Pro2 Plus, we can see and use a piece before launching it at series production,” says Javier, who acknowledges that this was his first time purchasing a 3D printer, and his first experience directly working with additive technology.
 Aguilar Industrias Metálicas has experienced a clear reduction in production times.
 By incorporating Raise3D’s printers, they have been able to create more diverse prototypes that are quicker and cheaper.